GRank: Towards Target-Aware and Streamlined Industrial Retrieval with a Generate-Rank Framework: Methodology

 \section{Methodology}

 This section details the \textbf{GRank} framework, structured as follows.
 We begin by formalizing the retrieval task in §\ref{subsec:problem_formulation}.
-We then present our offline training methodology in §\ref{subsec:train_phase}, which jointly optimizes the Generator and Ranker modules in an end-to-end manner.
+We then present our offline training methodology in §\ref{subsec:train_phase}, which jointly optimizes the Generator and Ranker modules end-to-end.
 Finally, §\ref{subsec:serve_phase} describes the efficient two-stage online inference pipeline.
-An overview of the complete training and serving architecture is illustrated in Figure~\ref{fig:model_arch} and Figure~\ref{fig:model_serving}, respectively.
+Figures~\ref{fig:model_arch} and ~\ref{fig:model_serving} illustrate the complete training and serving architectures, respectively.